rumansaleem/personal-website/content/pages/about/index.md

     target: 'mailto:ruman63@gmail.com'
     color: hover:text-red-600
 ---
-Hello world! 👋 I'm Ruman Saleem ([@ruman_saleem](//twitter.com/ruman_saleem)), currently a Software Engineer at [Info Edge (India) Ltd](//infoedge.com ).
+Hello world! 👋 I'm Ruman Saleem, a passionate Software Engineer, currently working at [Vimeo.com, Inc.](//vimeo.com), ex - [Infoedge (Jeevansathi.com)](//jeevansathi.com).

-I am a passionate Software Developer.
-I love building beautiful user interfaces and solving complex problems with simpler code.

-I have prior experience of about 3 years working with Laravel and some of JavaScript & CSS frameworks.
+I have 5 years of working experience with various programming languages and frameworks - Java, PHP, JS/TS, Laravel, Spring Boot, React, Vue.
 If you want to know more about my experiences you can check out my [work](/work).

-I love to speak about my technical experiences, feel free to reach out to me.
+I love to learn new technologies and explore new ideas.
+I am always looking for opportunities to grow and improve my skills.
+I enjoy working on challenging projects that push me to think outside the box.

+Feel free to reach out to me on linkedin if you have any questions, suggestions, opportunities or just want to say hi!